 Removable Invoice Advice

 In some invoices, the seller would send a slip along with the invoice.
-The buyer just needs to fill these removable slips and sent back as remittance advice.
+The buyer needs to fill these removable slips and send them back as remittance advice.

 Scannable Remittance Advice

-Various software are now available to create remittance advices, which one can easily scan into computer systems for the electronic record keeping.
+Various software is now available to create remittance advice, which one can easily scan into computer systems for electronic record keeping.

 Should You Keep It?

-A company must maintain the record of all remittance advices that it gets and sends to suppliers.
-An accounts manager must keep these in the proper order to ensure they are available for reference later in case of any discrepancies or dispute.
+A company must maintain a record of all remittance advice that it gets and sends to suppliers.
+An accounts manager must keep these in the proper order to ensure they are available for reference later in case of any discrepancies or disputes.
 Further, the accountant might also want to have a look at the advice copies to check end-to-end accounts.
 This will ensure that there is no difference between the payment and invoices.

 Benefits of Electronic Remittance Advice

-Most of the businesses now use electronic remittance advices (ERA) instead of standard paper remittance.
+Most businesses now use electronic remittance advice (ERA) instead of standard paper remittance.
 It is because there are various benefits of ERA over the standard ones.
-Let us understand the detailed benefit of electronic remittance advices in comparison to standard paper remittance.
+Let us understand the detailed benefit of electronic remittance advice in comparison to standard paper remittance.